Tax Accountant Career Overview

 • Advanced Numeracy

-Like all accounting personnel, tax experts work with large volumes of data.
+Like all tax and accounting personnel, tax experts work with large volumes of data.
 Tax professionals should feel comfortable dealing with numbers and their real-world implications.

 • Time Management